skijit/notes/video/video-codecs.md

 - `ffmpeg -i inFile -filter:v "rotate=45*PI/180" outFile
     - this rotates it 45 degrees
 - use ffprobe to get statistics on a video

-Hi,

-I'm planning on a max/jitter project that will be my first foray into video - pretty much at all.
-I'm still going through jitter tutorials, but I thought this might be a good time for a sanity check to see if what I want to do is reasonable, whether I might anticipate (even better- avoid!) some pitfalls before I get too deep.

-The basic idea (which I'd guess is pretty common) is:
-- patch connected to a contact mic, listening for events onsets
-- maybe doing some spectral analysis
-- have a variety of video clips, each less than 3 minutes in length
-- trigger the videos based on logic and analysis of input audio
-- run jitter or vizzie effects on them
-- output to projector

-Questions
-- run all this on a 2011 macbook pro with 10 GB Ram and a core I7
-- my hd is rather slow- I don't know if the bottleneck will be streaming from disc, but if so, perhaps I should upgrade to a SSD?
-- it seems like the video resolution recommendations for jitter are for pretty modest... any guidance on whether this will be an issue on a projector and how best to ameliorate the situation?
-- this is getting in the weeds a bit but: the jitter recommendations also suggest using the motion jpeg codec.
-I've been having a heck of a time getting a clean, working conversion of my AVCHD MTS files to motion jpeg.  any suggestions?
--